r3card0/Drilling-Depth-vs-Time/README.md

 ![image](/Wildcat-1_depthTimeChart.png)
-# Drilling Depth vs Time Chart
+# Drilling Depth vs Days Plot
 * The objective is to show a workflow of how to plot a drilling depth vs time chart for a single well and create a pdf file.
 * The planned and actual depths are going to added.